kevinkiklee/kevinkiklee/content/posts/rambles/20171227-six-months/index.md

 # Coding Bootcamp

 This guide is not a coding bootcamp promotion article.
 A bootcamp is just the optimal path, but it is absolutely possible to achieve the same goal through self-learning.
-However, expect it to be significantly more dificult, and it will require a much longer period of time.
+However, expect it to be significantly more difficult, and it will require a much longer period of time.
 Self-learning is a topic I would like to write about in the future.
 If you have the means, including money, housing and time, I recommend attending a good coding bootcamp.

 ## Choosing the right coding bootcamp

-CS graduates, coding bootcampers and self-lerners have flooded the market.
+CS graduates, coding bootcampers and self-learners have flooded the market.
 Your job application will get lost in the sea of applications.
 You want to attend a bootcamp that will prepare you well for the challenges ahead.

 Right off the bat, ignore the ones without a selection process.
 Not everyone can become job-ready in 6 months.
 There must be a filter to keep the quality of the curriculum at a high level.
 Also, look for a program that removes students if they cannot keep up.